Have fun teaching language skills with these fingerplays and preschool songs for fall.

-I’m going to share some of my favorite fingerplays and preschool songs and fingerplays for fall, and resources you can use to create a whole themed unit around many of them.
+I’m going to share some of my favorite fingerplays and preschool songs and fingerplays for fall, and resources you can use to create an entire themed unit around many of them.

 Why should you use fingerplays and songs with preschoolers?

 Music, rhythm, and rhyme are all powerful tools for learning and getting verbal with your littles.
 Here are just a few of their magical, language-boosting powers:

 1. Catchy but simple music gives children the opportunity to hear and practice the rhythm of language.

 What a great way to work on prosody!
 Repeated practice with pitch, rhythm, and tempo are built right in.